Floater Frames for Paintings & Photographs

 WHAT'S NEW AT METROPOLITAN

-NEW WEBSITE Product Section
+new Product Section

 The 101 profile is our most popular.
 It is used for matted presentations as well as "float" presentations on mat board.
 These custom wood frames are designed to accommodate a 1/2" spacer and a 3/4" strainer.
 When combined with a strainer they can be used on very large pictures.
 All our gallery frames are available in all of our woods and finishes.